 Graz was already on my list of towns to visit while in Austria, but when my dear friend Rachel, with whom I worked in South Korea moved there with her husband, we decided to explore the city together.
-As the second largest city in Austria, Graz is home to around 300,000 people.
+As the second largest city in Austria, after Vienna, Graz is home to nearly 300,000 people.
 Around 44,000 of these are students, who attend the six universities in the city.
 Graz is one of Europe’s best preserved cities, which has earned its old town square the title of a UNESCO World Heritage Site.
 The city’s focal point is Schlossberg, a hilltop castle that can be accessed via a funicular or by means of a fairly steep and winding walk through its gardens.
 I’m not going to lie to you, it takes a toll on your calves, but it’ll take you 10 minutes if you really dawdle and stop to take plenty of pictures.
 Once at the top you can’t miss the Uhrturm clock tower.
 Enjoy dinner or a glass of bubbly while observing the town below, to the melodious soundtrack of the old amphitheatre, which often plays host to numerous concerts and art exhibitions.

 The Kunsthaus Art Museum